 Pursuant to our Certificate of Incorporation, stockholders elect each of the members of the Board of Directors annually.
 The term of each director will expire at the Annual Meeting.
 Each director has been nominated by the Compensation and Corporate Governance Committee of the Board of Directors, in accordance with our Bylaws, to stand for re-election at the Annual Meeting and to hold office until our annual meeting to be held in 2013.
 It is expected that each of the nominees will be able to serve, but if any such nominee is unable to serve for any reason, the proxies reserve discretion to vote or refrain from voting for a substitute nominee or nominees.
-A stockholder using the enclosed form of proxy can vote for or withhold his or her vote from any or all of the nominees.
+A stockholder using the enclosed form of proxy can vote for or against any or all of the nominees or may abstain from voting for any or all of the nominees.